 - We encourage carpooling whenever possible.
 Parking is limited and you’ll save on gas!

-- For each of the past three years, we have probably planted 1000 plants, including shrubs, saplings, ferns and grasses; some of these were raised from seed, some purchased, and some transplanted.
-We believe the new planting ultimately will have a positive effect on CHA’s carbon footprint as we try to recreate habitat for native insects and birds.
+- For each of the past three years, we have planted approximately 1000 plants, including shrubs, saplings, ferns and grasses.
+Some of these were raised from seed, some purchased, and some transplanted.
+We strive to recreate pristine habitat for native insects and birds.

 Outside User Groups